LimpidCrypto/xrpl-trading/README.md

 In other words you are buying an asset in one market and at the same time you are selling the same asset at a higher price in a second market.

 Often times arbitrageurs have prefunded multiple asstets on multiple exchanges to monitor as many possibilities for arbitrage opportunities as possible and to act as fast as possible.
 Arbitrageurs always have to make sure they've funded their assets they want to trade.
 If they don't have them funded they have to first buy the asset they want to spend which takes extra time and fees.
 Using the DeX and path finding of the XRP Ledger we can fund the wished currency, buy an assets and sell that asset all at the same time with just one transaction.
 So the arbitrage opportunity will be taken super fast and will cost a friction of a cent (in the best case).
+On the XRPL we don't have multiple CeX but one DeX with multiple issuers of tokens.
+You can trade all tokens against each other.
+There are no limitations that you couldn't trade `USD:Bitstamp` against `USD:Gatehub` just because the issuers are different.

 ```
 FT = FTxn + FTfr